How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • elongated oval shape;

-• the color is pinkish or orange;
+• pinkish or orange color;

-• white bloom on the body.
+• white coating on the body.

-From the grapebug
+From the grape worm

 The body of an adult female has:

-• oval expanded shape;
+• oval extended shape;

-• the color is yellowish or pinkish;
+• color yellowish or pinkish;

-• a whitish coating that resembles a powder.
+• a whitish coating resembling powder.

 Insects can carry very dangerous and sometimes even fatal diseases.
 To protect yourself from unpleasant consequences, we advise you to read.

-From the seaside bug
+From the seaside mealybug

-White bloom on indoor flowers.
+White plaque on indoor flowers.
 Photo

 • watering frequency;

-In order to save the plant from powdery plaque, it is imperative to treat its leaves with a fungicide, but first of all, remove the damaged leaves.
-The fungicide solution must be applied to the leaves of a house flower from a spray bottle every 10 days.
+In order to save a plant from powdery plaque, it is necessary to treat its leaves with a fungicide, but first remove the damaged leaves.
+The fungicide solution must be applied to the leaves. indoor flower from a spray bottle once every 10 days.
 The minimum amount of processing is 3-5 times.

-• spray the leaves and trunk of the plant with a spray bottle insecticide solution;
+• Spray the leaves and trunk of the plant with a spray bottle insecticide solution;

 • high salt content in irrigation water;

-• excess feeding;
+• excessive feeding;

-• too dry in the room;
+• too dry indoors;

 • excessive watering.

-• White bloom on indoor flowers: reasons
+• White coating on indoor flowers: reasons

 • Prevention of white plaque on indoor flowers

-White bloom on indoor flowers: reasons
+White coating on indoor flowers: reasons

 • powdery and downy mildew